Can You Get the Flu from the Flu Shot? 5 Side Effects to Know About

 Experts explain what's really happening when you feel sick after the jab.

-Overall, the flu vaccine is “incredibly safe,” says Ann Falsey, MD, professor of medicine in the infectious disease unit at the University of Rochester Medical Center.
+Overall, the flu vaccine is “incredibly safe,” Ann Falsey, MD, professor of medicine in the infectious disease unit at the University of Rochester Medical Center, tells Health.
 “It’s been given to millions and millions of people and been around for a long time.”

 But occasionally, it does bring some mild, temporary side effects.
 The most common ones include pain, swelling, and redness around the site of the injection—much like any shot—which may appear 24 to 48 hours after the actual shot.
 “That’s a local side effect,” says Dr. Falsey, and not everyone even gets it.

 Some people—more commonly adolescents—faint after getting the flu shot.
 But experts think this is more of a psychological reaction than anything physical.
-“Some people can get extremely anxious when they get an injection,” says Teresa Murray Amato, MD, chair of emergency medicine at Long Island Jewish Forest Hills in New York.
+“Some people can get extremely anxious when they get an injection,” Teresa Murray Amato, MD, chair of emergency medicine at Long Island Jewish Forest Hills in New York, tells Health.
 “There’s a drop in blood pressure and heart rate as a reaction to something very emotional or very shocking.”

 That can happen in response to any shot, she says, not just the flu vaccine, as well as to other procedures, like getting stitches, or even just going to the doctor’s office in general.
 The biggest concern is that you might hurt yourself if you fainted and fell; that’s why you sit or lie down during the actual jab.